-American Craft is aimed at independent thinkers with a keen interest in the creative process.
-These readers recognize the many design choices they have ineveryday life, from their creative pursuits and the artful objects in their homes and workplaces to the clothing they wear and media they engage with.
-American Craft helps readers make excellent, constructive, creative choices.
-The core audience values community, sustainability, quality, and authenticity.
+The magazine is for people who value the handcrafted over the manufactured, artists, collectors, and independent thinkers with a keen interest in the creative process—including materials, techniques, and processes.
+These readers recognize the many design choices they have in everyday life—in their creative work, the artful objects in their homes and workplaces, the clothing they wear, and the media they engage with.
+The core audience of American Craft values community, sustainability, authenticity, ingenuity, and well-made things.

-We value freelancers who can write for a general creative audience with clarity and insight.
-We love good storytelling that explores a craft artist’s struggles, doubts, determination, and triumphs.
-We like to read about how craft shows up in modern life, particularly if the writing is bright and accessible.
-When touching on craft theory or history, writers should take special care to write clearly and for a non-academic audience.
+We value writers who can craft content for a general creative audience with clarity and insight.
+We love good reporting, incisive quotes, lively storytelling, and meaningful essays.
+Writers should take special care, when touching on craft theory or history, to write clearly, for a non-academic audience.

 We are interested in: